Commence the puzzling!

 +5000 sympathy points if this is the only version of Klax you’ve ever played.

 The changes are strange.
-The paddle slider is slippier than either the Genesis or the Mega Drive version, which can make catching and releasing the tiles a crapshoot.
+The paddle slider is more slippery than either the Genesis or the Mega Drive version, which can make catching and releasing the tiles a crapshoot.
 The tile colors don’t alternate down the conveyor belt as often as in other versions.
 I’ve had five of the same color come down the conveyor belt, one after the other, something that was never an issue before.
 You only have three credits, which is great if you want a challenge, and bad if you want to get into the higher waves.
 And it should go without saying that the Master System’s lower color palette makes the game look ugly.

 I don’t think I’m gonna klax it out alive…